akpw/akpw/_posts/2025-09-22-Print-and-Organize.md

 ## The virtual views

-But what if you just want to see files in a new organization without actually changing anything?
+But what if you need to see files in a new organization without actually changing anything?
 The enhanced `print` command now supports the same type of previews:

 ```bash
 $ renamer print -b type
 ```

-This shows a virtual view of how the files would look organized by type, without intent to actually move anything:
+This shows a virtual view of how the files would look organized by type, without intent to move anything:

 ```bash
 Virtual view by type: